geodienst/arcgis_tools/README.md

 # QuickPopup
 This tool creates a simple tabular popup for the visible fields.
 The field used for symbology gets an Arcade expression to force numeric values into Dutch number formatting and a no data value will be converted to a text message

+# Remarks
+* The Fields and popup info in the CIM are seem to be only accessible when they are not default.
+Modify the popup and fields one time manually in the ArcGIS Pro Project to force them to custom properties and then run the Tools